fastbill/go-styleguide/README.md

 Divide imports into four groups sorted from internal to external for readability:
 1. Standard library
 2. Project internal packages
-3. Company internal packages
-4. External packages
+3. External packages (can be provided by third-party or in-house)

 ## Avoid Naked Return